Filter Results

 -

-BACCI: A Phase II Randomized, Double-Blind, Placebo-Controlled Study of Capecitabine Bevacizumab Plus Atezolizumab Versus Capecitabine Bevacizumab Plus Placebo in Patients With Refractory Metastatic Colorectal Cancer
+BACCI: A Phase II Randomized, Double-Blind, Placebo-Controlled Study Of Capecitabine Bevacizumab Plus Atezolizumab Versus Capecitabine Bevacizumab Plus Placebo In Patients With Refractory Metastatic Colorectal Cancer

 Scottsdale/Phoenix, Ariz.,